steadybit/docs-public/content/install-configure/60-teams-and-users/10-teams.md

 ---
 title: "Teams"
 ---
-Teams are the element to connect users and permissions.
-You can assign permissions (like attacks and areas) to teams and control fine-grained who is able to perform attacks.
+Teams are the grouping element for multiple users.
+Each team consists of multiple users and owns separate permissions for areas and attacks, allowing fine grained access control for your experiments.
+Creating teams is possible only with the `admin` permission.
+Within teams there can be owners who manage the team and its members.

 ## Default Team: Global
 Per default one team is created called Global (key: GBL).
 It contains only the first user of steadybit and has access to the [Global-area](../50-set-up-areas).